-Most residents in informal settlements only have access to water of poor quality, mainly because their water often comes from shallow wells and water vendors.
+Most residents in informal settlements only have access to water of poor quality, mainly because their water comes from sources such as shallow wells.
 In September 2008, a collaborative team from the Kisumu Municipal Department of Public Health, Great Lakes University of Kisumu (GLUK) and Emory University mapped and tested the quality of 72 water sources in the Obunga and Nyawita informal settlements.
 The field research was conducted a month after a cholera outbreak.
 Public health officials had provided well owners with clay pots filled with chlorine powder in August 2008, and the research team wanted to examine the contamination levels of sources such as tap water, well water and spring water.
-The researchers found that 96 percent of the sampled wells had medium or high levels of contamination, whereas water from KIWASCO taps had little or no contamination, and spring water had medium levels of contamination.9 A February 2009 household survey involving 1,000 households in Kamakowa, Nyawita and Obunga found that even water from vendors had fecal contamination, confirming the earlier results that populations in informal settlements without access to piped water are ingesting contaminated water.
+The researchers found that 96 percent of the sampled wells had medium or high levels of contamination, whereas water from KIWASCO taps had little or no contamination, and spring water had medium levels of contamination.
+A February 2009 household survey involving 1,000 households in Obunga, Kamakowa and Nyawita found that even water from vendors had fecal contamination, confirming the earlier results that populations in informal settlements without access to piped water are ingesting contaminated water.